cbracher69/PD-Learn/PPMI Statistics Core/README.md

 #### Future improvements

-Add additional algorithms for machine learning analysis, such as clustering and PCA.
+Add additional algorithms for machine learning analysis, such as clustering.
 Implement the frontend application as a webpage or GUI.
 Extend range of PPMI study data to include categorical/numerical results.